tinacms/tina-graphql-gateway/readme.md

 # _tina-grapqhl-gateway_

-This monorepo contains the _tina-graphql-gateway_ and _tina-graphql-gateway-cli_ packages, which enable [Tina](https://tina.io)-powered websites to use Tina's hosted Content API.
+This monorepo contains the _tina-graphql-gateway_ and _@tinacms/cli_ packages, which enable [Tina](https://tina.io)-powered websites to use Tina's hosted Content API.

 ## Structure